nnance/vercel-ai-examples/longterm-memory/README.md

 [x] fix sentinel name
-[x] update assistant for memories as input and output of the AI [ ] infer the AI schema from the TS interfaces
+[x] update assistant for memories as input and output of the AI [ ] add model selector for fast, accurate, and local
+[ ] infer the AI schema from the TS interfaces
 [x] improve the provider and model API
-[ ] use the AI Chat SDK to create a chatbot
-[x] Move all AI assistant flow to the server
-[x] Stream the AI assistant events to the client
+[x] Use the AI Chat SDK to move AI assistant to the server [x] Stream the AI assistant events to the client
-[ ] add the ability to store the memory in a database [ ] fix UI to have each column full height
+[x] add the ability to store the memory in a database [ ] fix UI to have each column full height

 ## Getting Started